grimmlab/easyPheno/docs/source/tutorials/tut_run_docker.rst

 Feel free to test easyPheno, e.g. with other prediction models.
-If you want to start using your own data, please carefully read our :ref:`Data Guide`: to ensure that your data fulfills all requirements.
+If you want to start using your own data, please carefully read our :ref:`Data Guide` to ensure that your data fulfills all requirements.

 Video tutorial: Run easyPheno with Docker
 """"""""""""""""""""""""""""""""""""""""""""""""""